The following are common questions and answers about coyotes living in Massachusetts.

 Q. Why can’t we just remove coyotes from a town that does not want them?

 A. Coyotes are part of the New England landscape and they are here to stay.
 Efforts to eradicate the coyote across the country have failed largely because of the coyotes’ ability to adapt to changing circumstances and replenish their numbers.
-Removing coyotes is a short-term solution because it leaves the habitat open and transient coyotes looking for a territory will take the place of ones who are removed and the conflict will continue.
+Removing coyotes is a short-term solution as it leaves the habitat open.
+Transient coyotes looking for a territory will take the place of ones who are removed and the conflict will continue.
 The long-term solution is to focus on conflict prevention.